Understanding the pet euthanasia process and how to prepare

 Including Family Members

-What to Expect During the Pet Euthanasia Process
+What to Expect During the Euthanasia Visit

 Step 1: Arrival and Consultation